-The Plant Game is a participatory game whose purpose is the production of large masses of taxonomic data to improve our knowledge of biodiversity.
-The interest of the game is twofold: (i) train and progress in botany while having fun, and (ii) participate to a large citizen sciences project in biodiversity.
-The game relies on consistent scientific contributions compared to classical crowdsourcing models and algorithms that are not scalable to classification problems with thousands of complex classes such as plant species.
-The most remarkable one is the active training of the users based on innovative sub-task creation and assignment processes that are adaptive to the increasing skills of the user.
-The first public version of the game was released in July 2015.
-Nowadays, about 1000 players are registered and produce on average about 35 new validated plant observations per day.
-The accuracy of the produced taxonnomic tags is about 94%, which is quite impressive considering the fact that a majority of users are beginners when they start playing.
+The Plant Game is a participatory game whose purpose is the production of big taxonomic data to improve our knowledge of biodiversity.
+One major contribution is the active training of the users based on innovative sub-task creation and assignment processes that are adaptive to the increasing skills of the user.
+Thousands of players are registered and produce on average about tens new validated plant observations per day.
+The accuracy of the produced taxonnomic tags is very high (about 95%), which is quite impressive considering the fact that a majority of users are beginners when they start playing.

-The advent of on-body/at-home sensors connected to personal devices leads to the generation of fine grain highly sensitive personal data at an unprecendent rate.
-However, despite the promises of large scale analytics there are obvious privacy concerns that prevent individuals to share their personnal data.
 Chiaroscuro is a complete solution for clustering personal data with strong privacy guarantees.
 The execution sequence produced by Chiaroscuro is massively distributed on personal devices, coping with arbitrary connections and disconnections.
 Chiaroscuro builds on our novel data structure, called Diptych, which allows the participating devices to collaborate privately by combining encryption with differential privacy.
 Our solution yields a high clustering quality while minimizing the impact of the differentially private perturbation.
-Our study show that Chiaroscuro is both correct and secure.

-Time series indexing is at the center of many scientific works or business needs for many industrial.
+Time series indexing is at the center of many scientific works or business needs.
 The number and size of the series may well explode depending on the concerned domain.
-Our team, for instance, is working on seismic data from a few hundred to several hundred of thousands of measures by series and which represent up to tens of terabytes of data.
 These data are still very difficult to handle and, often, a necessary step to handling them is in their indexing.
-Imitates is an ADT of Inria, with a funding for 2 years of a confirmed engineer (already recruited).
-The goal of this work is to implement two algorithms designed by our team into the Spark Machine Learning Library.
+Imitates is a Spark Machine Learning Library that implements two algorithms developped by Zenith.
 Both algorithms allow indexing massive amounts of time series (billions of series, several terabytes of data).
-Finally, part of this project will be dedicated to the implementation of a demonstrator allowing visualization of massively distributed data and exploiting indexing techniques implemented in the context of this ADT.
+A demo is available here.

 Distributed Data Management

-SON is an open source development platform for P2P networks using web services, JXTA and OSGi.
-SON combines three powerful paradigms: components, SOA and P2P.
-Components communicate by asynchronous message passing to provide weak coupling between system entities.
-To scale up and ease deployment, we rely on a decentralized organization based on a DHT for publishing and discovering services or data.
-In terms of communication, the infrastructure is based on JXTA virtual communication pipes, a technology that has been extensively used within the Grid community.
-Using SON, the development of a P2P application is done through the design and implementation of a set of components.
+SON is a development tool for P2P networks using web services, JXTA and OSGi.
+The development of a SON application is done through the design and implementation of a set of components.
 Each component includes a technical code that provides the component services and a code component that provides the component logic (in Java).
-The complex aspects of asynchronous distributed programming (technical code) are separated from code components and automatically generated from an abstract description of services (provided or required) for each component by the component generator.
+The complex aspects of asynchronous distributed programming are separated from code components and automatically generated from an abstract description of services for each component by the component generator.